"Everything you can do elves can do better, elves are much better at everything than you." — Lords and Ladies

 As for the Dark Eldar, they're a race that make Drow look like saints —their home city of Comorragh is less Valinor and more Hellraiser.
-Practically everything they have is decorated in Spikes of Villainy and their only goal aside from survival is to screw around.
-Dark Eldar sustain their immortality through murdering and torturing as many people as possible.
+Practically everything they have is decorated in Spikes of Villainy and their only goal aside from survival is to screw around and make others suffer.
+Dark Eldar sustain their immortality through torturing as many people as possible.

 The High Fantasy counterpart Warhammer, has fairly standard High, Dark, and Wood Elves (and Sea Elves, but no one talks about them anymore).
 The High Elf army book goes on and on about how the High Elves are the greatest wizards, warriors, etc. etc. etc. in the world.

 The Wood Elves are quite different from the standard Elf, they can be very cruel and capricious and generally act more like The Fair Folk, especially their king Orion and his Wild Hunt.
 The High and Dark Elves are admittedly pretty standard, although the Cult of Executioners aren't the kind of thing normally associated with Dark Elves.

 Even the High Elves are different (arguably MORE different than the other two) mainly due to the structure and tone of their military, which tends to focus a lot on combined arms.
 And also on really, really big swords and axes, which aren't usually considered classical Elf weapons.
 But then, they wield their six-foot long two-handed swords gracefully.
 Also, instead of the usual stereotypical rangers, they instead have Shadow Warriors, which are Ninjas really (down to the outfits).